ACStone-MTS/glint-docs/quickstart.md

 The `Preview` button allows you to view created dashboards as they will appear to others.
 You can also choose to make any dashboard private by toggling the `Private Dashboard` button.

+### Example Dashboard

+You can find an example dashboard that contains all chart type options [here.](beta.glintanalytics.com/users/ACStone/dashboards/tutorial-dashboard)

 ## 6. Next Steps

 After familiarizing yourself with the basic features of both the **Visual Editor** and **Dashboard Editor**, you can view more in-depth documentation on the following topics: